-For many of you, something else underpins this landscape.
-A growing sense that the protocols you were taught — medical or functional — aren't working the way they should, and an exhaustion that comes from trying to "fix" what feels overwhelming when you are navigating it alone in clinic.
-You have seen it repeatedly: women with chronic pelvic pain cycling through interventions without resolution; PMDD reduced to a progesterone sensitivity narrative; perimenopausal shifts in metabolism and mood met with hormone therapy as the only answer on offer.
+You have seen it repeatedly: women with chronic pelvic pain cycling through interventions without resolution; PMDD reduced to a progesterone sensitivity narrative; peri-menopausal shifts in metabolism and mood met with hormone therapy offered as a single lever in a system of extraordinary complexity.
 We are stuck in clinical loops and linear thinking — and it is time to step out of them.

 A day I genuinely don't believe exists anywhere else for practitioners in this space.